sorelmitra/verifit/Readme.md

 - Install Python 3.6 or higher.
 - Install PyTest.
 - Copy the [requirements from the sample tests](https://github.com/sorelmitra/verifit/blob/main/tests/requirements.txt) to your PyTest project and install them.
-This will basically install the `verifit` library to its latest stable version.
+This will basically install the `verifit` library to its latest stable version, along with all other requirements for these particular tests.

-## 2. Prepare a `conftest.py` File with Drivers
+## 2. Prepare a ConfTest File with Driver Names

 **Note 1**: You can skip this section if you're not going to use drivers in your tests.

 **Note 2**: The Post-Service and Shopping-Service sample tests use drivers.
-For more details, check our [reference](#reference) section below.
+For more details, check our [drivers reference](#drivers) section below.

 Let's assume you have two services, `my-service`, and `my-second-service`, and each one of them has different needs for a driver: